briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 ## Set up integrations

-Zulip integrates directly with dozens of products, and hundreds more through [Zapier](/integrations/doc/zapier) and [IFTTT](/integrations/doc/ifttt).
+Axxess integrates directly with dozens of products, and hundreds more through [Zapier](/integrations/doc/zapier) and [IFTTT](/integrations/doc/ifttt).

 The [integrations page](/integrations) has instructions for integrating with each product.

-## Familiarize yourself with Zulip’s featureset
+## Familiarize yourself with Axxess’s featureset

-As the administrator of your Zulip organization, you'll be the initial expert teaching other users how to use Zulip.
+As the administrator of your Axxess organization, you'll be the initial expert teaching other users how to use Axxess.

 * [Review your settings](/help/review-your-settings), and skim the article names here on the left sidebar.